00labs/huma-signals/README.md

 ## Want to help?

+Give a ⭐️ if this project helped you!

 Want to file a bug, contribute some code, or improve the documentation?
 Excellent!
 Read up on our guidelines for [contributing](.docs/../docs/contributing.md).

+## 📝 License

+This project is [AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html) licensed.